 Lewis Edson Waterman (1837 - 1901) was the inventor of the capillary feed fountain pen and the founder of Ideal Pen Company and Waterman Pen Company.

-Legend says that on his last job while trying to sign an insurance contract with a customer, his fountain pen gave in and leaked all over the contract.
-Legend says further that, while Waterman searched for a new contract, the customer signed a deal with another agent and Waterman lost a sale.
+Legend says that on his last job, while trying to sign an insurance contract with a customer, his fountain pen gave in and leaked all over the contract.
+Legend says further that while Waterman searched for a new contract, the customer signed a deal with another agent, and Waterman lost a sale.
 This legend is just that - a legend.
 But the truth is that in 1883, Waterman improved a fountain pen.
-He noticed that fountain pens of the time didn’t have any control over the flow of ink which caused leaking of ink.
-He and his brother Elijah started experimenting with different tubes and in the end, they found out that if air is let into an ink reservoir of a fountain pen through capillary pipes, ink will flow out of the reservoir under the force of gravity but slow enough not to cause leaking.
+He noticed that fountain pens of the time didn’t have any control over the flow of ink, which caused the leaking of ink.
+He and his brother Elijah started experimenting with different tubes.
+In the end, they found out that if the air is let into an ink reservoir of a fountain pen through capillary pipes, the ink will flow out of the reservoir under the force of gravity but slowly enough not to cause leaking.

-When he sold his fountain pens, he had a no questions returns policy because he was so sure of his product.
+When he sold his fountain pens, he had a no-questions returns policy because he was sure of his product.
 And he had reasons to be.
 Orders came in from all over the country and from abroad.
 Business went so well that they produced seven out of ten pens on the market at the end of the 19th century and had to move production as the business grew.
 Waterman Pen Company exhibited in the ‘Exposition Universelle’ in Paris in 1900.